waiyankyaw961999/Zomato-Restaurants/README.md

 Practicing data visualizations and data analytics on Bangalore Restaurants Dataset

 ## Data
 I found this dataset on Kaggle.
-You can download the same from here : https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants
+You can download from the link: https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants
 ### Features

 * url : zomato url for the restaurants